clykins90/glass_ops/FRONTEND.md

 - `DashboardLayout`: Main layout with sidebar navigation

 ### Pages
-- `Dashboard`: Overview of the system with summary cards
+- `Dashboard`: Overview of the system with summary cards, performance metrics charts, scheduled work orders summary, and technician workload visualization.
+Features include:
+  - Real-time metrics for total customers, active work orders, and scheduled appointments
+  - Work orders by status chart (bar chart)
+  - Work orders by service type chart (pie chart)
+  - Technician workload visualization with progress bars
+  - Recent work orders list with status indicators
 - `Customers`: List of customers with search and filtering
 - `CustomerDetails`: Detailed view of a customer with their information, vehicles, and work orders
 - `CustomerAdd`: Form for adding a new customer